The effect of Landau-Zener dynamics on phonon lasing

-An exciting new development has introduced optomechanical setups with multiple coupled optical and vibrational modes \cite{ThompsonStrong-dispersi,Eichenfield2009Optomechanical-,Chang2010Slowing-and-sto}.
-These systems allow one to realize sophisticated measurement schemes \cite{Sankey2010Strong-and-tuna,Jayich2008Dispersive-opto,Dobrindt2010Theoretical-Ana}, to study collective phenomena \cite{Heinrich2010Collective-dyna}, or to mechanically drive coherent photon dynamics \cite{Heinrich2010Photon-shuttle:}.
-For applications, they furthermore stimulate prospects of integrated optomechanical circuits \cite{Li2008Harnessing-opti,Li2009Tunable-bipolar}.
-Recently, phonon lasing for an optomechanical setup involving a tunable optical two-level system has been demonstrated \cite{Grudinin2010Phonon-Laser-Ac}.
-Hence, implementing a nanomechanical analog of a laser has finally been achieved \cite{Bargatin2003Nanomechanical-}.
-Here, we develop the fully nonlinear theory of phonon lasing (self-induced mechanical oscillations) in such multimode optomechanical setups.
+As pointed out above, phonon lasing for an optomechanical setup involving a tunable optical two-mode system has already been demonstrated experimentally \cite{Grudinin2010Phonon-Laser-Ac}.
+Hence, implementing a nanomechanical analog of a laser (as originally envisioned in a slightly different setting \cite{Bargatin2003Nanomechanical-}) has finally been achieved.
+Here, we develop the fully nonlinear theory of phonon lasing (self-induced mechanical oscillations) in such multimode optomechanical setups. {}``Nonlinear'' here implies that we are able to treat not only the onset of oscillations in the small amplitude regime, but cover the highly nonlinear dynamics at arbitrary amplitudes.
 In particular, we will point out that the mechanical oscillations may induce Landau-Zener physics with respect to the optical two-level system, and that this has a strong effect on the dynamical back-action.
 The resulting phenomena drastically change the nonlinear attractor diagram, i.e. the relation between the mechanical lasing amplitudes and the experimentally tunable parameters.
-We will refer to an existing optomechanical setup \cite{ThompsonStrong-dispersi} where our predictions can be verified experimentally.
-However, most of our analysis and discussion are applicable to the quite generic situation where self-induced oscillations are pumped by a parametrically coupled, driven two-level system.
-Our findings thus are also relevant for nanomechanical structures or microwave modes whose oscillations are amplified by coupling to, e.g., current-driven double quantum dot setups, superconducting single-electron transistors, or Cooper-pair boxes \cite{Astafiev2007Single-artifici}.
+Changes in the attractor diagram could become important for applications like more sensitive measurements \cite{2006_FM_DynamicalMultistability}.
+In addition, the rather complex attractor diagram can be used for a more detailed characterization of the system than would be possible in the purely linear regime.

+Our analysis will exploit the insights we have gained in our previous study of the dynamics of the light field in such a system \cite{2010_Heinrich_PhotonShuttle}.
+In that study, we assumed some prescribed mechanical oscillations and found the resulting Landau-Zener physics for the driven optical two-level system.
+It is, however, far from clear what the impact of this would be on the nonlinear dynamics, when back-action is included and light and mechanics evolve as a coupled system.
+That is what we will explore here.

+We will refer to an existing optomechanical setup, i.e. a membrane in the middle of an optical cavity \cite{ThompsonStrong-dispersi,Sankey2010Strong-and-tuna}, where our predictions could be verified experimentally.
+In particular, we will argue that the more recent version of the experiment \cite{Sankey2010Strong-and-tuna}, with its smaller splitting in the optical two-level system, would readily give rise to the phenomena to be predicted here.